Yangsan Jin clan

 Yangsan Jin clan is one of the Korean clans, founded around the Yuan dynasty.
-Their Bon-gwan is in Liangshan County, Shandong, China.
-Their founder was Chen Pucai (陳普才) who was originally from Mount Liang (Liangsan / Yangsan), China.
+Their founder was Chen Pucai (陳普才) who was originally from Huangpengshan (黄蓬山), Yusha County, Mianyang Prefecture, present-day Honghu, Hubei.

 Founder Chen Pucai

-Chen worked as a civil servant in Yuan dynasty but lived in retirement.
-After his demise, he was awarded Imperial Chancellor and given the posthumous name, Wenlie during Ming dynasty period.
+Chen was a fisherman from Huangpengshan (黄蓬山), Yusha County, today part of Honghu, an area with many lakes which was historically known for its bounty of fish.
+Chen Pucai was later conferred high titles and income by the Ming.

-Chen Pucai had a son named Chen Youliang, who fought against Yuan government and became the first emperor of the Chen Han.
+Chen Pucai had a son named Chen Youliang, who fought against the Yuan Dynasty and became the founder and first emperor of the Chen Han.

 The younger son of Chen Youliang named Chen Li, succeeded as second emperor of Chen Han.